denny/ShinyCMS-ruby/docs/Developers/model-concerns.md

 * CanHide         - check or change visible/hidden status of content
 * HasDemoData     - for models that may provide data for the demo site
+* HasEmail        - sets/searches/validates canonical_email as well as email
 * HasPublicName   - `.name` method - returns public_name if set, internal_name otherwise
 * HasReadableName - get a human-readable (and optionally, localised) version of model's class name
 * HasTags         - pulls in ActsAsTaggableOn and adds helper methods to hide tags on hidden content